 - A. A watcher must be permitted, but is not required to: - 1.
 Witness the installation of voting system equipment at the polling place.
-[Sec.33.059]. - 2.
+[Sec.
+33.059]. - 2.
 Observe the securing of voting system equipment before the election.
 [Sec.
 33.059]. - 3.
 A poll watcher may leave the polling place temporarily in order to use a cell phone or other wireless communication device.
 If the poll watcher promptly returns, he or she is considered to have served continuously as that term is used for calculating his or her continuous 5 hours, which allows the watcher to come and go.
 [Sec.
 62.011]. - 4.
-Sit or stand conveniently near the election officials to observe the activities of the election.
+Observe any activity conducted at the location at which the watcher is serving, and sit or stand conveniently near the election officials to observe the activities of the election.
 [Sec.
 33.056(a)]. - 5.
 Make written notes while on duty.
-However, if the watcher is permitted to leave the polling place while the polls are open, the watcher may be required to leave his or her written notes with another person selected by the watcher who is on duty at the polling place.
+However, if the watcher is permitted to leave the polling place while the polls are open, the watcher may be required to leave his or her

+- written notes with another person selected by the watcher who is on duty at the polling place.
 [Sec.
 33.056(d)]. - 6.
 Observe assistance given to voters by election officials and inspect the ballot before it is deposited in the ballot box to determine if it was prepared in accordance with the voter's wishes.
 [Sec.
 33.057(a)].

 NOTE: A watcher may not be present at the voting station when a voter is preparing the voter's ballot or is being assisted by a person of the voter's choice, including by a person also serving as an interpreter at the voting station.
 [Sec.
 33.057(b); U.S.D.C.
 W.D.
 Tex.
 Civil Action No. 1:15-cv-00679-RP (Docket Nos.
-60, 66) (hereinafter "Docket Nos.
+60, 66) (as affirmed in part by the United States Court of Appeals for the Fifth Circuit (No. 16-51126); Docket No. 81) (hereinafter "Docket Nos.
 60, 66")]].]

 - 7. Inspect the returns and other records prepared by the election officers.
 [Sec.
 33.056(c)]. - 8.
 A watcher may not participate but may observe the tallying and counting of the votes to verify that the votes are tallied and read correctly.
 [Sec.
 33.056(b)]. - 9.
 Accompany authorized election officials in delivering election records from a precinct polling place, an early voting polling place, a meeting place for an early voting ballot board, or a central counting station.
 [Sec.
+33.060(a)].

-33.060(a)]. - NOTE: Poll watcher and election officials do not need to ride in the same vehicle.
+NOTE: Poll watcher and election officials do not need to ride in the same vehicle.
 [Sec.
+33.060(b)].

-33.060(b)]. - 10.
-Witness securing of the voting system equipment at the time the polls close.
+- 10. Witness securing of the voting system equipment at the time the polls close.
 [Sec.
 125.063]. - 11.
 Receive an English translation of any language spoken other than English between an election official and a voter.
 [Sec.
 61.036].